RoboStack/ros-humble/CONTRIBUTING.md

   - If you set `skip_all_deps` to `True`, you will only build packages listed under `packages_select_by_deps` but none of their dependencies.
   - The `packages_remove_from_deps` list allows you to never build packages, even if they are listed as dependencies of other packages.
 We use it for e.g. the stage simulator which is not available in conda-forge, but is listed as one of the dependencies of the ros-simulator metapackage.
   - If you want to manually rebuild a package that already exists, you need to comment out the channels listed under `skip_existing`.
 You probably want to set `skip_all_deps: true`, otherwise all dependencies will be rebuilt in this case.
 - If the package does not build successfully out of the box, you might need to patch it.
-To do so, create a new file `ros-galactic-$PACKAGENAME.patch` in the `patch` directory (replace `$PACKAGENAME$` with the name of the package, and replace any underscores with hyphens).
-You can also use platform specifiers to only apply the patch on a specific platform, e.g. `ros-galactic-$PACKAGENAME.win.patch`.
+To do so, create a new file `ros-humble-$PACKAGENAME.patch` in the `patch` directory (replace `$PACKAGENAME$` with the name of the package, and replace any underscores with hyphens).
+You can also use platform specifiers to only apply the patch on a specific platform, e.g. `ros-humble-$PACKAGENAME.win.patch`.
 - The `robostack.yaml` and `packages-ignore.yaml` files are the equivalent of the [rosdep.yaml](http://wiki.ros.org/rosdep/rosdep.yaml) and translate ROS dependencies into conda package names (or in the case of the dependencies listed in `packages-ignore.yaml` the dependencies are ignored by specifying an empty list).